Nodragem/Blog/content/post/gamedev/PBR_Blender_to_Unity/index.md

-title = "Baking PBR Materials to Textures from Blender to Unity" highlight = true math = false description = "In this tutorial, I am covering how to bake multiple procedural material into texture in Blender, in a way that is compatible with Unity." image = "" post_type = ["gamedev"] see_more_link = "/post/"
+title = "Baking PBR Materials to Textures from Blender to Unity" highlight = true math = false description = "In this tutorial, I am covering how to bake multiple procedural materials into textures in Blender, in a way that is compatible with Unity." image = "" post_type = ["gamedev"] see_more_link = "/post/"